How Annuities Pay Out

 You should also determine if it’s important for a beneficiary to receive money from the annuity if you unexpectedly pass away.

-Annuities are complex insurance products.
+Annuities are complex financial products.
 It’s best to speak with a professional financial advisor first.
 An experienced advisor can give you guidance on the costs and benefits of purchasing an annuity.

 AdvertisementConnect With a Financial Advisor Instantly